Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Layers/LoadWebTiledLayer/readme.md

 ## How it works

-To display the web tiled layer, this sample:

-1. Creates a `WebTiledLayer` from a URL and a list of subdomains.
+1. Create a `WebTiledLayer` from a URL and a list of subdomains.
-2. Creates a new `Basemap` from the layer.
+2. Create a new `Basemap` from the layer.
-3. Updates the attribution on the layer.
+3. Update the attribution on the layer.
 Note: this is a necessary step because web tiled services don't have associated service metadata.
-4. Displays the basemap.
+4. Display the basemap.

 ## Relevant API